Should I Sell or Rent My House in 76179?

 Run the Real Rental Math First

-Before you decide, build a simple monthly cash flow projection — not optimistic, honest.
-Start with realistic market rent in 76179 (the median for single-family homes has been running around $1,900–$2,100 as of 2026 for a 3/2 in average condition).
-Then subtract: management fee if you hire help (8–10% = $152–$190/month), maintenance reserve (10% of rent = $190–$210/month), vacancy allowance (one month per year = roughly $160–$175/month prorated), property taxes without homestead exemption ($400–$600/month on a typical home in this range), and landlord insurance ($100–$150/month).
-What is left is actual monthly cash flow — and for a property with a mortgage, it needs to cover that payment too.
+Before you decide, build a simple monthly cash flow projection, not optimistic but honest.
+Start with realistic market rent in 76179: the median was running $2,050 per RentCast as of July 13, 2026, and the July 13 MLS pull across our broader northwest Tarrant zips showed a $2,220 median on 131 actual signed leases.
+Then subtract: management fee if you hire help (8-10% = $164-$205/month on the 76179 median), maintenance reserve (10% of rent = roughly $205/month), vacancy allowance (one month per year = roughly $170/month prorated), property taxes without homestead exemption ($400-$600/month on a typical home in this range), and landlord insurance ($100-$150/month).
+What is left is actual monthly cash flow.
+For a property with a mortgage, it needs to cover that payment too.
 If the number goes negative when you include the real costs, that tells you something.

 When Selling Makes More Sense